zachaller/promoter-demo-generator-cli/README.md

 - Go 1.25.1 or later
 - Git (for committing manifest changes, unless using `--skipGitOperations`)
 - Write access to the manifest repository (if using git push)
+- Internet connection (for fetching commit SHAs from GitHub - optional, will use fallback if unavailable)

 ## Troubleshooting